National Trial Team

 Over the years, the team has compiled an impressive winning record, dominating regional competitions.
-They’ve been 12-time New England regional champions in the American Association of Justice Student Advocacy Competition, and 13-time regional champs in the National Trial Competition – a total of 25 regional championships in the last 29 years.
+They’ve won the New England regional championships in the American Association of Justice Student Advocacy Competition or the National Trial Competition 29 times in the last 34 years.

 The team is made up of 24-32 students; 16 students form 4 competition teams of 2 advocates and 2 witnesses, with the remainder of the students serving on practice squads.
 Normally a student will compete with the team for 2 years.

 Tryouts for the team, open to any Suffolk Law student, are highly competitive.
 In the fall an average of 40 candidates vie for a maximum of 16 openings.